 Case studies are a common method used for deriving lessons learned in many fields of study.
 The term does not refer to a single process or method, but rather the application of a variety of methods (personal experience, interviews, document research, etc.) to one or more particular instances of a phenomenon, such as an organization, event, or initiative (Yin 2003).
 Case studies have been used extensively in the field of information systems (Walsham 1995; Klein and Myers 1999) but rarely used in the specific field of FMDSS.
 Most of the FMDSS literature focuses on the system architecture and/or novel models and methods developed for a forest management problem.
 Rarely have FMDSS articles included information on how a particular DSS was applied in a particular real-world situation and the resulting consequences, or how the DSS was developed.
 When use of the DSS is discussed, it is often presented in the form of a hypothetical case designed to illustrate functionality (e.g. Pretzsch 2002; Lexer et al. 2005; Gärtner et al. 2008).

+A few exceptions exist, including a number of analyses and reflections on the FORPLAN DSS because of its extensive use by the United States Forest Service between 1979 and 1996 (Barber and Rodman, 1990; Cortner and Schweitzer, 1983; Kent et al., 1991).
+A limited number of reflections on individual real-world cases have appeared more recently (Gustafson et al. 2007; Rouillard and Moore 2008; Shifley et al. 2008), as well as one including 15 brief cases (Johnson et al. 2007).

 Real-world case studies have the advantage of enabling detailed understanding both tools and the context in which they are applied or developed.
 To meet this need for real-world cases and to contribute towards the synthesis of lessons learned and guidelines, the FORSYS management committee established a case study technical committee (CSTC) in 2010 to solicit, organize, and synthesize cases from the FMDSS community.
 This paper details how we went about this work and our preliminary results, with an emphasis on the lessons learned from the cases submitted.
 It is also an introduction and invitation to the broader FMDSS community for more case contributions, in order to further develop this knowledgebase of practice.

 Methods